lizzochek/SelfAssessment/Skills/NodeJS.md

   - Stateful and stateless servers : 🖐️ used
   - Nonblocking I/O and slocking code : 👂 heard
   - Event loop: phases : 🖐️ used
-  - Event loop: microtasks and macrotasks : 👂 heard
+  - Event loop: microtasks and macrotasks : 🖐️ used
   - Garbage collection : 🖐️ used
   - Node.js LTS schedule : 👂 heard
   - I/O-bound, CPU-bound, memory-bound tasks : 🖐️ used